The Future of Dentistry

 Beyond radiographs, AI can also be useful in gathering data from disparate software systems and various forms of media.
 For example, natural language processing models can review patient data in the electronic medical or dental records to identify risk factors such as severity of diabetes, frequency of smoking, brushing habits, and current medications.6,7 From the practice management software, probing depths from periodontal charts and past treatments can be accessed.
 After data is automatically gathered from across practice systems, algorithms can surface the most relevant information for review by the clinician, saving time and supporting quality decision making (Figure 2).

 Along with gathering relevant information, AI can automatically evaluate data against quantified and clinically relevant standards for confirmation by clinicians.
-For instance, radiographic bone levels for specific teeth with clinical attachment loss greater than 2 mm and the presence of root surface calculus can support a diagnosis of periodontitis.8 These results are generated in real-time as data is captured by diagnostic tools and globally for all patients in the practice to raise the level of clinical cognition.
+For instance, radiographic bone levels for specific teeth in excess of 3 mm from CEJ to crest of bone and the presence of root surface calculus can support a diagnosis of periodontitis.8 These results are generated in real-time as data is captured by diagnostic tools and globally for all patients in the practice to raise the level of clinical cognition.
 Additionally, AI algorithms can incorporate comorbidities and self-reported patient risk indicators to stratify patients with a specific diagnosis into high-, intermediate-, and low-risk groups for dental disease development.9 This stratification can inform the aggressiveness of treatment and should prove to be a powerful predictor of treatment success.
 Clinicians have an opportunity for meaningful time savings with individual patients and actionable clinical trends that can inform training and discussion with office staff.

 AI is also likely to emerge as a powerful training partner for dentists to support quality.
 In one academic study, dentists were shown to have an inter-observer agreement of only 58% when reviewing the same intraoral radiographs for measuring marginal bone height.10 In typical clinical routines, dentists may not realize other dentists would look at the same radiograph or diagnostic information differently than them (Figure 3).
 Also, on a busy day, a less noticeable finding could be overlooked.
 In this way, AI can serve as a complementary feedback tool for both new and even experienced dentists.
 For example, a caries detection model could be run with every radiograph (Figure 4).
 Today, the best chess players in the world train against AI chess models.11 They do so not to replace themselves as chess players but to reach new levels of excellence in play.
 Dentists now have this same opportunity.
 As dental AI for diagnostic support becomes more prolific, the industry may follow patterns seen in other healthcare fields where the combination of experienced practitioners and AI together produce the best measured results compared to either alone.12